laynahgao/gaproject2-Meatup/README.md

 ## Features in the application

-* Has authentication based on email address
+* Has authentication based on username address
-* Email address client side validation using HTML5
+* Username address client side validation using HTML5
 * Authentication validation on server side with graceful error on client
 * We use Django template to create the base layout of the app
 * About page with team member details